When you’re doing your site’s SEO, you have to be careful.

 It’s one of the most efficient ways to get a nice payday with minimal energy expended.

-Don’t get me wrong, I like affiliate marketing.
-I really do.
+Don’t get me wrong, we like affiliate marketing.
+We really do.

 In fact, a lot of people completely crush it with affiliate marketing.

 Just take a look at what Pat Flynn of Smart Passive Income made in a single month:

 This isn’t to say that making over 80 grand in a month is the norm.

 But it does go to show the potential affiliate marketing has.

 So, of course, some people will go overboard and stuff their content with affiliate links, assuming it’s no big deal.